azfar-imtiaz/PayPulse-Cloud/README.md

 |        Delete user        |        `delete_user`        | API Gateway | This function deletes all data for a given user in PayPulse Cloud                                                        | Zip upload to S3 bucket |
 | Send invoice notification | `send_invoice_notification` | DynamoDB stream | This function sends an email and iOS notification everytime a new rental invoice is parsed                               | Zip upload to S3 bucket |

 1. The `fetch_latest_invoice` function is triggered once every weekday in the morning.
-It looks for the latest rental invoice, by checking to see if there is a rental invoice available for the current month for which there is not already a corresponding record in the DynamoDB table.
-If it finds such an invoice, it uploads it to a specific path in the rental invoices S3 bucket.
+It uses OAuth 2.0 tokens stored in AWS Secrets Manager to access the user's Gmail inbox via Gmail API, checking for the latest rental invoice for the current month.
+If it finds such an invoice and there's no corresponding record in the DynamoDB table, it uploads it to a specific path in the rental invoices S3 bucket.
 2. This triggers the `parse_invoice` function, which downloads this rental invoice, parses the relevant information from it, and uploads it to the DynamoDB table containing the data of parsed invoices.
 3. This triggers the `send_invoice_notification` function, which sends a notification to an iOS device and my email address, informing that a new invoice is available.
 This notification contains the total amount due and the due date.